printdotio/printio-ios-sdk/CUSTOMIZATION.md

 Customization from code:
 ------------------------

- - Add image's urls to SDK, so with/without photo sources, SDK will use these images also `- (void)images:(NSArray *)images;`
+ - Add image's urls to SDK, with/without photo sources, SDK will use these images also:
+ `- (void)images:(NSArray *)images;`

- - Set country, by setting country code, so user will not have option to change it `- (void)countryCode:(NSString *)countryCode;`
+ - Set country, by setting country code, so user will not have option to change it:
+ `- (void)countryCode:(NSString *)countryCode;`

- - Set currency, by setting currency code, so user will not have option to change it `- (void)currencyCode:(NSString *)currencyCode;`
+ - Set currency, by setting currency code, so user will not have option to change it:
+ `- (void)currencyCode:(NSString *)currencyCode;`

- - Set language, bt setting language code, so user will not have option to change it `- (void)languageCode:(NSString *)languageCode;`
+ - Set language, bt setting language code, so user will not have option to change it:
+ `- (void)languageCode:(NSString *)languageCode;`

- - Enable or disable using photo sources in SDK.
-Default option is disable.
+ - Enable or disable using photo sources in SDK:
 `- (void)usePhotoSources:(BOOL)usePhotoSources;`

- - Set available photo sources by passing in array of photo sources you want to be visible to user `- (void)availablePhotoSources:(NSArray *)vPhotoSources;`
+ - Set available photo sources by passing in array of photo sources you want to be visible to user:
+`- (void)availablePhotoSources:(NSArray *)vPhotoSources;`

  - Set custom icon, by passing in icon file name.
-Icon must be stored in main bundle resources.
+Icon must be stored in main bundle resources:
  `- (void)iconWithFileName:(NSString *)iconFileName;`

- - Jumps directly to product
+ - Jumps directly to product:
 `- (void)goToProductId:(int)productId;`

- - Jumps directly to product with sku
+ - Jumps directly to product with sku:
 `- (void)goToProductId:(int)productId withSKU:(NSString *)sku;`

- - Set custom fonts
+ - Set custom fonts:
  `- (void)customFonts:(NSArray *)fonts;`

- -  Set payee name
+ -  Set payee name:
 `- (void)payeeName:(NSString *)payeeName;`

  - Set custom share text.
-This is option from Side Menu, so first side menu mush be enabled `- (void)setApplicationShareText:(NSString *)shareText;`
+This is option from Side Menu, so first side menu mush be enabled:
+`- (void)setApplicationShareText:(NSString *)shareText;`

- -  On Edit Product Screen show custom image(something like help) on center of screen `- (void)showCustomDoubleTapImage:(NSString *)imagePath;`
+ -  On Edit Product Screen show custom image(something like help) on center of screen:
+`- (void)showCustomDoubleTapImage:(NSString *)imagePath;`

  - Shows menu button in center of navigation bar.
-Menu can be customized by PrintIO for you.
+Menu can be customized by PrintIO for you:
 `- (void)showMenuButtonInNavigationBar:(NSString *)buttonIconFilePath;`

- - Show/hide Side Menu
+ - Show/hide Side Menu:
 `- (void)enableSideMenu:(BOOL)enabled;`

- - Change Title bar background color and title color `- (void)titleBarColor:(UIColor *)color fontColor:(UIColor *)fontColor;`
+ - Change Title bar background color and title color:
+`- (void)titleBarColor:(UIColor *)color fontColor:(UIColor *)fontColor;`

- - Loads customization.xml which is used for customizing some UI elements `- (void)customizationXML:(NSData *)xmlData;`
+ - Loads customization.xml which is used for customizing some UI elements:
+`- (void)customizationXML:(NSData *)xmlData;`

 Customization of UI elements in customization.xml: